DrPyxel/UniBoardGame/README.txt

 Entering the Game:
 The first thing you will do as soon as you get onto the game is choose a character.
 There are four characters: Student 1, Student 2, Student 3, and Student 4.
-Each one will have a particular UNI card (see above).
-Then you will choose a foreign language class and a an elective.
+Then you will choose a foreign language class and an elective.
 Here are some choices that you will have to make:

 - Choose a character
     Student 1